leanix/vsm-sbom-booster/README.md

 `DEV_MODE`(optional): This is a flag to enable/disable the dev mode.
 When enabled, all logs from ORT containers will be preserved in the temp folder location and the ORT project folders will be retained.
 Additionally, the logging level for the ORT containers will be set to DEBUG.
 The processing of each repository consists of three separate phases (download, analyze and generate_sbom) that are facilitated by the ORT software.
 The produced logs are saved in the temp folder using the `<repository_name>_<phase>_log.txt` naming pattern.This is useful for debugging purposes.
 Default: false

+`HTTP_PROXY`: (optional): The HTTP proxy to use for the ORT container (See https://github.com/oss-review-toolkit/ort#environment-variables).
+Default: none

+`HTTPS_PROXY`: (optional): The HTTPS proxy to use for the ORT container (See https://github.com/oss-review-toolkit/ort#environment-variables).
+Default: none

 #### LeanIX configs

 `LEANIX_TOKEN`: API token with **ADMIN** rights from your VSM workspace. (see admin > technical users).